How can I learn more about dental school and dentistry as a career?

 How can I get experience in the healthcare field?

 Students can gain experience through volunteering, part-time jobs, internships and job shadowing.
 OHSU requires at least 50 hours of shadowing and, at least 25 hours with a general dentist.
 The local dental community has been supportive and has welcomed OSU students into their offices to observe.
 You may contact them directly.

 Where can I do volunteer work?

 Many organizations on campus and in the community need volunteers.
 Volunteering opportunities and pre-dental club events are shared through the pre-dental listserv.

 From whom should I request letters of recommendation?

 Ask people who know you well.
-Of the four letters required, one must be from a dentist, at least two must be from science professors (such as Biological Science, Chemistry, etc.; Applied Science such as Engineering and Nutrition do not count as basic science).
-The fourth letter can be from supervisors, volunteer coordinators, and non-science professors.
+Of the four letters required, one must be from a dentist and, at least two must be from science professors (such as Biological Science, Chemistry, etc.; Applied Science such as Engineering and Nutrition do not count as basic science).
+In addition, you should seek a letter from a dentist.
+The fourth letter can be from any science or non-science professor, dentist, volunteer coordinator or work supervisor.
 It is extremely important to build a relationship with your professors so that they can get to know you.
 Dental schools require confidential letters as this allows the letters to be candid about you.
-You will need to sign a Statement of Understanding/Statement of Confidentiality form when you open your pre-dental file in order to use our services.
+You should also consult the individual letter requirements of the schools you choose to apply to to ensure you are meeting their minimum letter requirements.